raspberrypilearning/pacman-terminal/en/step_7.md

 ## Find the treasure

-Now that you have found all the ghosts and put them in a safe folder so they cannot destroy your computer, you will look inside the files, and decode the puzzle to finish the treasure hunt and figure out
+Now that you have found all the ghosts and put them in a safe folder so they cannot destroy your computer, you will look inside the files, and decode the puzzle to finish the treasure hunt.

+Here is all the treasure you can collect and the points you get when you find some treasure:

 | Treasure                                     |                                              | Points                                       |
 | :------------------------------------------: | :------------------------------------------: | :------------------------------------------: |